SW Community

 Your first night

 Bring cash for whatever the house charges, and expect it.
-Then the real skill kicks in, and it's not the dancing — it's reading the room and making a specific woman feel like the main character for a few minutes without being pushy or hunting for tips.
-Watch the guys who are killing it and you'll notice it's usually the warm, present ones, not the ones grinding hardest.
-Hold your lines, tip out, go home, and don't judge the whole job by one night.
+Then the real skill kicks in, and it's not the dancing — it's reading the room and making someone in the crowd feel like the main character for a few minutes without being pushy or hunting for tips.
+Watch the guys who are doing well and you'll notice it's usually the warm, present ones, not the ones grinding hardest.
+Tip out, go home, and don't judge the whole job by one night.

 The culture, honestly

-Worth saying plainly: the audience is almost all women, and a lot of the performers are gay or bi — some openly, plenty closeted.
+Worth saying plainly: the crowd is mostly women, but not only — men come to these clubs too.
+And a lot of the performers are gay or bi, some openly, plenty not.
 On stage it's a performance either way, and the locker room mostly doesn't care who you are off the clock.
-If you come in expecting a room of straight dudes, that's not this world — and the guys most comfortable in their own skin always read best under the lights.
+If you come in expecting a room of straight dudes, that's just not this world.

 Red flags — walk away from these